thevickypedia/stock_analyzer/README.md

 # Stock Analyzer
-Analyze all NASDAQ stocks using [Yahoo Finance](https://finance.yahoo.com)
+Analyze all NASDAQ stocks on [Yahoo Finance](https://finance.yahoo.com) using Pandas

 ### Libraries Used:
 - Pandas